Fujinon XF 55-200 mm f/3.5-4.8 R LM OIS review

 • It’s an affordable lens that gives quality pictures.
 For about US$700, it is excellent value.

-• It controls vignetting and chromatic aberrations very well.
+• Vignetting and chromatic aberrations are well-controlled.

 • The bokeh is excellent.